 With a wet belt, you also need to keep an even closer eye on your engine’s oil level, because any lowering of the level brings a corresponding reduction in lubrication of the belt.

-So, the way to avoid damage to the belt is not only to keep on top of the oil level, but also to change the belt regularly, which is precisely the point at which you’ll discover that changing a wet belt is not the work of a moment.
+The way to avoid damage to the belt is not only to keep on top of the oil level, but also to change the belt before its recommended interval, which is precisely the point at which you’ll discover that changing a wet belt is not the work of a moment.
 In fact, it takes quite a few moments – moments that can extend into days (note the plural here!).
 It’s a complicated procedure.

-This is something that Haynes reader Jamie Miller knows all about.
-We recently featured him in our ‘Your repairs’ section, because he started to change the belt on his Ford B-Max on a Thursday, and completed it on the Sunday afternoon.
-And he used the manual for the equivalent Ford Fiesta to help him do it.
+This is where Haynes comes in, because we can help you to carry out the job yourself and save thousands of pounds.
+We recently featured Jamie Miller in our ‘Your repairs’ section, because he did just that.
+He started the job on his Ford B-Max Ecoboost on a Thursday and completed it on the Sunday afternoon, and he used the manual for the equivalent Ford Fiesta to help him do it.

 Does my car have a wet cambelt?